 Bollhayes Cider is made from the pure juice of apples grown in our own orchards and in other orchards in and around the Blackdown Hills on the Devon/Somerset border.
 Great care is taken in the selection of the apples, because the best apples make the best cider.

 We aim for a balance of bitter sweet, sweet and sharp fruit.
 All the apples are hand-picked and immediately prior to pressing they are rigorously sorted with only sound apples used.
 The apples are milled and then pressed using a traditional hydraulic pack press.
 This gives a high yield of good quality juice.
-The juice is then fermented, using the natural, wild yeasts supplemented with a cultured wine yeast.
+The juice is then fermented, using the natural, wild yeasts particular to our cider yard.

 Having pressed the juice at the end of October and in early November, the fermentation lasts through the winter and usually finishes in early spring.
 At this stage the dry cider is bottled with a carefully measured amount of sugar and a champagne yeast culture.
 The bottles are sealed with crown caps and stacked in our cool cellar.
 The process of the secondary fermentation takes place in the bottle, the small amount of sugar being turned into alcohol and carbon dioxide.
 It is this carbon dioxide, trapped in the bottle, which produces the sparkle in the finished cider.